ignission/fp-matsuri-game-react-router-cloudflare-workers/README.md

 # An example of React Router v7 + Cloudflare Workers: Breakout Game

-This project was created to demonstrate how React Router v7 and Cloudflare Workers enable you to build and deploy full-stack applications easily and at low cost.
-As a deployed application example, we chose a "Breakout" game.
-Since I am organizers of the [Functional Programming Matsuri (FP Matsuri)](https://2025.fp-matsuri.org/), the ball in the game uses the FP Matsuri logo as a fun touch.
+This project was created to demonstrate how React Router v7 and Cloudflare Workers make it easy and cost-effective to build and deploy full-stack applications.
+As a deployment example, we chose a "Breakout" game.
+Since I am one of the organizers of the [Functional Programming Matsuri (FP Matsuri)](https://2025.fp-matsuri.org/), the ball in the game features the FP Matsuri logo as a fun touch.

 ![Demo](https://raw.githubusercontent.com/ignission/fp-matsuri-game-react-router-cloudflare-workers/refs/heads/main/docs/demo.gif)